wso2/docs-is/en/docs/administer/changing-to-remote-h2.md

  | **Element**          | **Description**                                                                                                                                                                                                                                                                                                                                                                            |
  |----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
  | **commitOnReturn**   | If `defaultAutoCommit` =false, then you can set `commitOnReturn ` =true, so that the pool
  |                      | can complete the transaction by calling the commit on the connection as it is returned to the pool.
-However, If the
+However,If the
  |                      | `  rollbackOnReturn` =true then this attribute is ignored.
 The default value is false. |
  |                      |
  | **rollbackOnReturn** | If `                defaultAutoCommit               ` =false, then you can set `                rollbackOnReturn               ` =true so that the pool can terminate the transaction by calling rollback on the connection as it is returned to the pool.
 The default value is false.                                                                                                     |